nirmalyax/news-reactapp/README.md

 `npm install`

+3.Create your API from `https://newsapi.org/`

-3. Start the development server:
+4.Start the development server:

  `npm start`

-4. Open your browser and navigate to `http://localhost:3000` to view the NewsApp in action.
+5.Open your browser and navigate to `http://localhost:3000` to view the NewsApp in action.

 ## 🔧 Configuration